FULL-TIME SEMINARY

 • Notification: You will be notified of the admission decision via email

-• Acceptance: If accepted, confirm your enrollment by signing the offer letter and fulfilling any required conditions
+• Acceptance: If accepted, confirm your enrollment by signing the offer letter and fulfilling any required conditions.

 Eligibility